barriehadfield/reactrb-showcase/README.md

 This Showcase application will mix native React and Reactrb components, be styled by Bootstrap CSS (using ReactBootstrap), display a video (using a native React component) and use Reactrb Reactive Record and Synchromesh to handle data for a Post and Comments feed.

-The Showcase app will look like this:
+The Showcase application will look like this:

 ![Screen](public/screen.png)